 This command allows the master to read the contents of the scratchpad.
 The data transfer starts with the least significant bit of byte 0 and continues through the scratchpad until the 9th byte (byte 8-CRC) is read.
-If only part of the scratchpad contents is required, the master may issue a reset to terminate reading at any time.
+The master may issue a reset to terminate reading at any time if only part of the scratchpad data is needed.